 Using the most of the translation process

-Once the basic aspects of a translation process are defined (scope, deadline, language pairs, etc.), it is crucial to assemble the best project team on the basis of linguistic and subject-matter expertise.
+Once the basic aspects of a translation process have been defined (scope, deadline, language pairs, etc.), it is crucial to assemble the best project team on the basis of linguistic and subject-matter expertise.

 This essentially means assigning the linguists with both linguistic proficiency and deep understanding of clinical research procedures (both in general and on the target market/country) to the project.
 They need to understand the type, structure and purpose of any document that may be required in the course of clinical trial, as well as the specific medical, legal and (in certain cases) technical terminology used by the clinical research organizations and regulatory authorities on the target market.